jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-11-27-ios-games-with-controller-support.md

 ---
 layout: post
 title: "iOS Games with Controller Support"
-date: '2021-01-03 06:15:00:00'
+date: '2024-08-27 12:09:00:00'
-summary: I love iOS games.
+summary: On the go gaming is great!
 But touchscreen game controls?
 Nothing beats a real gamepad.
 Here's a list of iOS games with wireless controller support ...
 tags: [Consumer Tech, iOS, Posts, Videogames]
 permalink: /ios-games-with-controller-support/
 ---